Information for current undergraduates in the School of Economics

 The University Calendar is a useful source of information about important dates.

-The School of Economics is based at 30-31 Buccleuch Place - see link below for email addresses and telephone numbers for the Support Staff.
+The School of Economics is based at 30-31 Buccleuch Place.

 An overview of what we expect from you and information about workload, changing courses, pass marks and progression, resits and withdrawing.